amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

 * `"Observation Data`" [list] can accept multiple lists for named observations (OBSERVATION)

   * `"Observation Output Filename`" [string] user-defined name for the file that the observations are written to.
+    The file name can contain relative or absolute path to an *existing* directory only.

   * OBSERVATION [list] user-defined label, can accept values for `"variables`", `"functional`", `"region`", `"times`", and TSPS (see below).